 Mormonism in Early Philadelphia

 This appeared in the September HSP email publication, History Hits: Collecting & sharing the stories of Pennsylvania.
-For a free subscription, enter your email here
+For a free subscription, enter your email here.

-Title page of Thomas Leiper Kane's
+Title page of Thomas Leiper Kane's discourse delivered at the Historical Society of Pennsylvania |

-First Universalist Church Treasurer's Book, entry for January 14, 1840 showing "J. Smith" paid $13.63 to preach at the church.
+First Universalist Church Treasurer's Book, entry for January 14, 1840 showing "J. Smith" paid $13.63 to preach at the church. |

 Smith organized the Philadelphia branch of the Church of Jesus Christ of Latter-day Saints on December 23, 1839 on the corner of 7th and Callowhill Streets.
 On January 14, 1840, he spoke to an audience of about 3,000 at the First Independent Church of Christ (later called the First Universalist Church and now a Jewish synagogue), located on 4th and Lombard Streets.
 He preached Mormon doctrine, specifically from the Book of Mormon, and the Historical Society of Pennsylvania holds many early printed editions of this gospel.